Klipper3d/klipper/docs/BLTouch.md

 If the above is looking good, it's time to test that the probe responds to commands from the firmware.
 First run `BLTOUCH_DEBUG COMMAND=pin_down` in your printer terminal.
-Verify that the pin moves down, and that the red LED on the probe turns off.
+Verify that the pin moves down and that the red LED on the probe turns off.
 If not, check your wiring and configuration again.
 Next issue a `BLTOUCH_DEBUG COMMAND=pin_up`, verify that the pin moves up, and that the red light turns on again.
 If it's flashing then there's some problem.